thecodingdoc/neep/paper/paper.md

 # Summary

-When conducting survival analysis for molecular expression, a researcher has two main options: Cox-Proportional Hazards (CPH) or Kaplan-Meier (KM).
-CPH uses regression to calculate the survival-significance of each expression vector.
-It has two assumptions that are frequently violated in cancer research.
-First, CPH assumes that the censoring mechanism is not associated with patient survival.
+When conducting survival analysis for molecular expression, a researcher has two main options: a regression test using the continuous expression as the independent variable with Cox Proportional Hazards (CPH) or a logrank test after separating patients into two groups such as low- vs high-expression with the Kaplan-Meier (KM) method.
-When using patients from cancer research, those who survive to the end of the study are likely to have a higher rate of survival than those who did not [@west2019].
-Second, the core of CPH is the proportional hazards assumption.
-For molecular data, this assumes that the effect that a molecule has on survival is constant over time.
-This cannot be the case as the pathology of cancer changes across stages and time.

-KM is non-parametric and uses a log-rank test to check if patients with low expression of the molecule of interest have altered survival rates from those with high expression.
-KM has the same two assumptions mentioned for CPH.
-In addition, high-throughput KM survival analysis using a single threshold has been shown to be sensitive to patient group re-sampling [@sehgal2015].
-However, we can get around the first assumption by conducting the log-rank test along a range of splits, where the threshold that splits the expression-ordered list of patients into low- and high-expression is tested at multiple points.
-The second assumption is weaker in KM than in CPH, but it is important that survival-significant molecules do not have KM curves that cross.

-Conducting KM across a range of thresholds for each molecules produces a range of p-values, of which we could sample the minimum.
+Both methods depend on the proportional hazards assumption, but using a binary variable performs better when this assumption is violated.
+Yet, KM survival analysis requires that the patients are split into two groups by a molecular expression threshold.
+And the choice of a threshold when splitting up a continuous variable has been shown to be sensitive to patient group re-sampling [@sehgal2015].

+To circumvent the need for a molecular expression threshold, the logrank test can be calculated across a range of thresholds, producing a range of p-values.
+Choosing the minimum p-value from this range identifies the optimal split of patients into two groups, given a single molecular expression vector.
 However, taking the lowest p-value from a range will produce a non-uniform, right-skewed distribution of p-values.
 Since p-values should be uniform under the null distribution, the skewed distribution cannot be used for valid statistical analysis.
-An equation was developed that could predict the correct p-values was developed [@lausen1992]; however, it is not precise enough for p-value correction procedures that are sensitive to very small p-value changes.
-Thus, we developed NEEP, which overcomes these issues by re-sampling permutations of the patients to construct a null distribution in parallel.
-Using this null distribution, NEEP transforms the p-values so they are statistically valid.
+An equation was developed that could predict the correct p-values [@lausen1992]; however, the precision given by the original authors is not precise enough for p-value correction procedures which are sensitive to very small p-value changes.
+Thus, we developed NEEP, which overcomes this issue by sampling the null distribution using a bootstrapping procedure implemented in parallel [@west2019].

+The null distribution is constructed by repeatedly permuting the patient order, without replacement.
+For each permutation, the minimum p-value is calculated and added to the null distribution.
+Separately, the minimum p-value is obtained for each molecular expression vector.
+This null distribution is used to empirically determine the true p-values for this list of molecular expression vector p-values.
+In this way, the precision of the procedure is dependent on the number of samples (permutations) used to generate the null distribution.
+Since the null distribution is generated from the same set of patients, the corrected p-values are guaranteed to be uniform under the null if random.
+In other words, the minimum p-values for a set of random molecular expression vectors is the same as the null distribution.
+Because of this, the type 1 error and the FDR are guaranteed to be controlled.
 Finally, NEEP conducts False Discovery Rate (FDR) p-value correction and calculates effect sizes, the hazard ratio and the 1, 2, and 5 year mortality ratios.

 # Statement of Need